What Is a Dental Membership Program?

 Dental costs are rising rapidly for patients.
 In response, dental membership plans are an innovative way to make dental care more affordable for those without insurance.
 Even patients with insurance can benefit because membership plans can combat sharply rising co-pays and allow patients to pay directly (at a discount) for procedures that aren’t insured.
-In this article, we walk you through everything you need to know about dental membership plans.

 Many of our DSO clients have used a dental membership plan because they can attract new patients, keep them coming back into the office, and make their services more accessible.
 They can be leveraged as a marketing tactic, and it’s a win-win for patients.